-In counter-UAS (C-UAS) security, drone detection is often where the conversation starts—but it shouldn’t be where it ends.
+In counter-UAS (C-UAS) security, drone detection is often where the conversation starts, but it shouldn’t be where it ends.
 Many conventional drone detectors rely on radar, optical sensors, acoustics, or RF scanning, and while these tools can identify drone presence, a drone detector doesn’t always provide all the intelligence necessary or the prerequisite steps for effective mitigation.

-The challenge isn’t just spotting a drone—it’s understanding its origin, intent, and vulnerabilities in real time.
+The challenge isn’t just spotting a drone.
+It’s understanding its origin, intent, and vulnerabilities in real time.
 This is where RF-Cyber C-UAS systems change the game.
 By going beyond simple detection and diving deep into radio frequency (RF) communications and other drone attributes, RF-Cyber detection provides a richer, more actionable threat picture.
 It enables identification of drone models, operator tracking, and even precise, non-disruptive mitigation measures, capabilities that a conventional standalone drone detector by itself often lacks.

 Before discussing RF-Cyber detection, it’s important to understand the limitations of traditional drone detection methods: